SAP-samples/teched2022-DA264/exercises/ex1/README.md

 9. Select 'TECHED_DA264'.
 <br>![](/exercises/ex1/images/Ex01_Part03_09.png)

 10. The list of all available tables within the schema shows up.
-Or you might have 'PHARMA_CLAIMS' and 'QMTICKET' tables instead.
 <br>![](/exercises/ex1/images/Ex01_Part03_10.png)

-11. Type 'PHARMA_CLAIMS_##' in the 'Filter items' text field (where ## is your user number, for example if your user number is 01, then type 'PHARMA_CLAIMS_01').
-Or you might need use 'PHARMA_CLAIMS' table instead.
+11. Type 'PHARMA_CLAIMS_##' in the 'Filter items' text field (where ## is your user number, for example if your user number is 99, then type 'PHARMA_CLAIMS_99').
 <br>![](/exercises/ex1/images/Ex01_Part03_11.png)

 12. Click 'View FactSheet' on the 'PHARMA_CLAIM_##' database table tile (where ## is your user number).